If you’ve ever had a beef jerky craving, you’ve probably noticed that it is priced significantly higher than other snack food items.

-Another factor impacting the price of jerky is the high water content of the beef meat.
-This means that during the jerky making process, there is a near 60 percent decrease in the weight of the meat due to evaporation.
+Another factor impacting the price of jerky is the high water content of beef meat.
+This means that during the jerky-making process, there is a near 60 percent decrease in the weight of the meat due to evaporation.

 When more than half of the meat is lost, you’ll have to pay more for the jerky you crave because more meat is needed to produce it.

 The high price of beef jerky is one of its only drawbacks.
 In the end, this is a more expensive snack than most.
 Of course, it also has more nutritional value and energy than most snacks, so your money isn’t squandered.

 There are many reasons that beef jerky is expensive, so let’s start by going over a quick list of the 7 main reasons: